emoose/OutRun2006Tweaks/README.md

 **Gameplay:**
 - Points game toward new online servers, restoring the online multiplayer modes
-- Restored XInput rumble code from the Xbox release, allowing gear shifts/drifts/crashes/etc to give feedback
+- Restored XInput rumble code from the Xbox release can be enabled inside INI, allowing gear shifts/drifts/crashes/etc to give feedback
 - Xbox Series impulse triggers are supported and can be tweaked inside INI
 - Steering deadzone can be customized from the default 20%
 - Horn button can be made functional during normal gameplay, outside of the "honk your horn!" girl requests